rahulkevin28/Hill-Climber-Basic/README.md

 1. Adding a fuel mechanic to increase challenge and strategy.
 2. Implementing multiple levels with different difficulty settings.
 3. Adding various vehicles and upgrade options.

-Feel free to contribute by adding new features or optimizing the existing gameplay!